marcelomgarcia/Monitoring/README.md

 ```

 The complementary script is `wrtcache_up.sh`, that re-enable the cache.
 Although disabling the cache is the safest option, there is a performance penalty, and if this price becomes to high, the operator can re-enable the cache.
 The script takes the controller as the single parameter.

+### Clock synchronization

+Sometimes the clock of the controllers can get out of sync with the management workstation, and when someone logs into the controller with `SMclient`, there is a message that the clock is out of sync.

+To force the synchronization, run the script `netapp_sync_clock.sh`, from the management workstation.